-For carbon element, the most abundant isotope 12C (with ~99% natural abundance) does not have a nuclear magnetic moment, and thus is NMR-inactive.
-The C NMR is therefore based on the 13C isotope, that accounts for about 1% of carbon atoms in nature and has a magnetic dipole moment just like a proton.
-The theories we have learned about 1H NMR spectroscopy also applies to 13C NMR, however with several important differences about the spectrum.
+For a carbon element, the most abundant isotope 12C (with ~99% natural abundance) does not have a nuclear magnetic moment and thus is NMR-inactive.
+The C NMR is therefore based on the 13C isotope, which accounts for about 1% of carbon atoms in nature and has a magnetic dipole moment just like a proton.
+The theories we have learned about 1H NMR spectroscopy also apply to 13C NMR, but with several important differences about the spectrum.

 The magnetic moment of a 13C nucleus is much weaker than that of a proton, meaning that 13C NMR signals are inherently much weaker than proton signals.
 This, combined with the low natural abundance of 13C, means that it is much more difficult to observe carbon signals.
-Usually, sample with high concentration and large number of scans (thousands or more) are required in order to bring the signal-to-noise ratio down to acceptable levels for 13C NMR spectra.
+Usually, samples with a high concentration and large number of scans (thousands or more) are required to bring the signal-to-noise ratio down to acceptable levels for 13C NMR spectra.

-For carbons that are chemical equivalent, they only show one signal in 13C NMR as like protons for 1HNMR.
-So it is very important to be able to identify equivalent carbons in the structure, in order to interpret 13C NMR spectrum correctly.
+For carbons that are chemical equivalent, they only show one signal in 13C NMR, similar to protons for 1HNMR.
+Considering this, it is very important to be able to identify equivalent carbons in the structure to interpret the 13C NMR spectrum correctly.
 Taking toluene as an example, there are five sets of different carbon atoms (shown in different colors), so there are five signals in the 13C NMR spectrum of toluene.

-13C nuclei has different value of g (the magnetogyric ratio) comparing to 1H nuclei, so the resonance frequencies of 13C nuclei is different to those of protons in the same applied field (referring to formula.
-6.4, in section 6.5).
+13C nuclei have a different value of g (the magnetogyric ratio) compared to 1H nuclei, so the resonance frequencies of 13C nuclei are different to those of protons in the same applied field (referring to formula 6.4, in section 6.5).
 In an instrument with a 7.05 Tesla magnet, protons resonate at about 300 MHz, while carbons resonate at about 75 MHz.
 This allows us to look at 13C signals using a completely separate ‘window’ of radio frequencies.
-Just like in 1H NMR, tetramethylsilane (TMS) is also used as the standard compound in 13C NMR experiments to define the 0 ppm, however it is the signal from the four equivalent carbon atoms in TMS that serves as the standard.
+Just like in 1H NMR, tetramethylsilane (TMS) is also used as the standard compound in 13C NMR experiments to define the 0 ppm; however, it is the signal from the four equivalent carbon atoms in TMS that serves as the standard.
 Chemical shifts for 13C nuclei in organic molecules are spread out over a much wider range of about 220 ppm (see Table 6.3).

 Integration and Coupling in 13C NMR

-For our class purpose, 13C NMR spectra are usually used as supporting information to confirm the structure of a compound.
+For our purposes, 13C NMR spectra are usually used as supporting information to confirm the structure of a compound.